DonutVikingChap/libdonut/docs/mainpage.md

 ## Examples

-Libdonut includes example code in the `examples/` directory that can be used as a reference for how various features of the library work and are intended to be used.
+Libdonut includes example code in the `examples/` directory that can serve as a reference for how various features of the library work and are intended to be used.
 All examples use the included `examples/data/` folder as their main resource directory for any associated assets that need to be loaded at runtime.
+The main examples are:

-### Example game
+- [example_game.cpp](@ref example_game.cpp) - Single-file game project showcasing various features

-The main example is a simple game project consisting of a single source file, `examples/example_game.cpp`, with the main application class at the beginning and the main program function at the bottom.
-This game can be used to study how various libdonut features are combined to form a working application.
-Note however that for a real project, the code that this example represents would typically be split across multiple files to make the main application file less cluttered.
+- [example_rectangle.cpp](@ref example_rectangle.cpp) - Very basic application that renders a rectangle

 ## Main modules